deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

         ),
     )

-The *site_index* key holds a list of two integers corresponding to the index of the two coupled sites within the spin system.
-The ordering of the integers is irrelevant.
+The *site_index* key holds a list of two integers corresponding to the index of the two coupled sites in the ordered list ``sites`` within the SpinSystem object.
+The ordering of the integers in ``site_index`` is irrelevant.

 The value of the *isotropic_j* is the isotropic *J*-coupling, here given as *15 Hz*.
 We have additionally defined an optional *j_symmetric* key,